JohnG0070/Skye/README.md

 - timeSig0-9 taken from "Beethoven", 2 and 4 are edited
 - restQuarter drawn from a 1931 publication of Paterson & Sons

+The glyhs set is not complete.
+However, the most distinguishing features are there...
+The remaining glyphs (at least in MuseScore) will fall back on "Bravura".

 This Font Software is licensed under the SIL Open Font License, Version 1.1.

 Copyright (c) 2026